Care & Help Ministries

 Each lesson is self-contained, so you may join at any point.
 If you are coming for the first time, registration is open before each meeting from 6 - 6:30pm.
 The registration fee is $15 and includes a workbook.

-Child care is available (6 weeks to 10 years), and it is free!
+Free child care available (6 weeks to 10 years)

 What is DivorceCare?